 The new candidate is Anna and we test her against Peter.

-The call to likes('Anna', 'Peter') returns false and the call likes('Peter', 'Anna') returns true.
+.
 This means that Anna is still a good candidate to be a celebrity.

 Peter is the last person in the set, so we keep Anna as the best candidate and we move onto the next part of the process.